CognonicLabs/awesome-AI-kubernetes/README.md

 [Pipeline.AI](https://github.com/PipelineAI/pipeline) PipelineAI: Real-Time Enterprise AI Platform https://pipeline.ai - Quickstart for Kubernetes: https://github.com/PipelineAI/pipeline/tree/master/docs/quickstart/kubernetes

+[Helm Charts Apache Kafka](https://github.com/Landoop/kafka-helm-charts) Kubernetes Helm charts for Apache Kafka and Kafka Connect and other components for data streaming and data integration.
+[Stream-reactor](https://github.com/Landoop/stream-reactor) and Kafka Connectors any environment variable beginning with CONNECT is used to build the Kafka Connect properties file, the Connect cluster is started with this file in distributed mode.

 # Can Spark still be Master of the Sea?